bigdatagenomics/adam/CONTRIBUTING.md

 `./scripts/jenkins-test` script for more end-to-end tests.
 * Make sure to add a copyright header to all new files (see below).

-### Update CHANGES.md file

-* The CHANGES.md file is updated to indicate changes that are resolved for the next release.
-Please update the file with your commit.

 ## Copyright header and Licensing

 ADAM is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).